Strongly Anharmonic Organic Cation Vibrations in Hybrid Lead Halide Perovskite CH3NH3PbI3 on Electronic Ground State: INTRODUCTION

-The atomic motions and their coupling with electronic states of the lead halide perovskites have been studied extensively by means of Raman scattering spectroscopy.
-At room temperature, however, the Raman spectra typically consist of weak broad bands, especially in the low frequency region where the vibrations of the inorganic cages and of the rigid organic molecules appear \cite{Niemann2016, Pistor2016, Quarti2014, Ledinsky2015, Gottesman2015, Park2015, Xie2016, Grancini2015}.
-This is because the static spectroscopy detects the temporal average of the lattice structure that has dynamic disorder on picosecond time scale \cite{Ma2015, Quarti2015, Carignano2017}.
-An alternative approach is to excite coherent phonons with an ultrashort optical pulse and detect them in the time domain in a pump-probe scheme.
-Previous time-resolved studies on CH$_3$NH$_3$PbI$_3$ excite coherent inorganic sublattice deformations and organic ion motions either under electronically resonant \cite{Wang2016, Monahan2017, Fei2018, Park2018, Ghosh2017} or non-resonant \cite{Kim2017} photoexcitation conditions and detect them as periodic modulations in the optical absorption, but limited signal-to-noise (S/N) ratio and time-resolution.
-A recent study on all-inorganic CsPbBr$_3$ under pre-resonant photoexcitation, by contrast, demonstrated the drastic time-evolution of the vibrational frequency with superior S/N ratio \cite{Miyata2017}.
-This finding is in contrast to the coherent phonons in a typical inorganic crystal such as silicon \cite{Hase2003} but suggests the strong vibrational anharmonicity that had been predicted for all-inorganic perovskites by theoretical studies \cite{Marronnier2017, Carignano2017}.
+The roles of the organic molecules in defining the material and optoelectronic properties are less straightforward and have been under extensive debate.
+Theoretical studies predicted that the larger size of the organic cations (e.g. MA$^+$) and their stronger interactions with the inorganic framework lead to the stabilization of the highly anharmonic PbI$_3$ sublattice \cite{Quarti2014,Gao2016, Carignano2017, Tan2017} in comparison with inorganic cations (e.g. Cs$^+$).
+There have been experimental and theoretical indications that the rotation of the MA$^+$ cations within the inorganic cage is restricted in the room-temperature tetragonal phase of MAPbI$_3$, whereas the cations rotate freely in the high-temperatures cubic phase and the rotation is frozen in the low-temperature orthorhombic phase \cite{Bakulin2015, Whitfield2016, Guo2017PRM, Selig2017, Bernard2018}.
+The rotational rearrangement of the organic cations were proposed to play an important role in the charge screening and the polaron formation \cite{Leguy2015, Schlipf2018, Munson2019ACSE, Munson2019JPCC, Joshi2019, Duan2020}.

-In the present study we investigate the ultrafast vibrational dynamics of CH$_3$NH$_3$PbI$_3$ under moderate photoexcitation near the bandgap.
-Periodic modulations arising from the coherent motions of the MA$^+$ molecules are observed in the transient transmissivities.
-The good S/N ratio allows us to quantitatively analyze the oscillation in the time domain, giving a direct experimental evidence to the strong anharmonicity in the vibrational potential.
+The atomic vibrations (phonons) and their coupling with electronic states in the hybrid perovskites have been studied extensively by means of Raman scattering spectroscopy \cite{Quarti2014, Niemann2016, Leguy2016, Guo2017PRM, Perez-Osorio2018, Sharma2020, Sharma2020b}, inelastic neutron scattering \cite{Beecher2016, Druzbicki2016, Ferreira2020} and THz spectroscopy \cite{La-o-vorakiat2016, Nagai2018, Lan2019}.
+Whereas distinct phonon peaks were observed in the low-temperature phase, at room temperature the vibrational spectra typically consisted of weak broad bands, especially in the low frequency region where the vibrations of the inorganic cages and those of the rigid organic molecules appear \cite{La-o-vorakiat2016, Druzbicki2016, Nagai2018, Ferreira2020, Sharma2020}.
+This is because the static spectroscopic techniques detect the temporal average of the inorganic lattice the cations that fluctuate on picosecond time scale.